troglodyte/shell-progress-bar/README.md

 ### Usage:
 Pass in the total target number for the progress as the first arg, pass in the current number as the second arg.
-`makeBar 40 100`
+Example:  `makeBar 40 100`

 ```shell
 40/100 [****************************************                                                            ] 40%